-- No failure of an academic course in the three years before the date of intended registration. - (2) See general nonmatriculated requirements §14.3.
+- No failure of an academic course in the three years before the date of intended registration. - (2) See general nonmatriculated requirements §14.3. - (3) NMA applicants are not considered for admission to the BA major in Planning.

 Students from other universities or colleges are eligible to be considered for admission to the Faculty of Arts as Visiting Students if